Rituals for the Worn-Out Caregiver: Nurturing Yourself with Intentional Self-Care

 2. At Home Pedicure

 Ritual: I schedule time just for me.
-I soak my feet with epsom salt, I pause, breathe, and give myself permission to enjoy the sensations and quiet.
+I soak my feet with epsom salt, and I give myself permission to enjoy the sensations and quiet.
+I am someone who has a very hard time sitting still.
+I feel that my productivity is attached to my worth, even though I know this is not true, I’m working on breaking the thought loop.

 Here are my favorite foot spa tools and products.
 Foot Cure Exfoliator and Callous Remover Pedicure Set, Glass Foot File, Pedicure Set, Epsom Salt